cybergeekgyan/Data-Science-Portfolio/Kaggle/American Express - Default Prediction/readme.md

 , the negative labels are given a weight of 20 to adjust for downsampling.

 This metric has a maximum value of 1.0.

+Python code for calculating this metric can be found in (this Notebook)[https://www.kaggle.com/code/inversion/amex-competition-metric-python]